• Nina Patel

 During her placement year she worked as a laboratory technician at an oil refinery in north east Lincolnshire.
 Although the oil refinery bragged about its carbon capture programme, it was a polluted environment with lots of greenhouse gas emissions released constantly.
 Billowing smoke and blazing flares was an eye opener to how anthropogenic activities like the oil refinery are destroying our world.

 Her final year at Leeds saw her working on her masters project in crystallisation chemistry.
 More specifically the characterisation of the crystal growth of calcium sulfate using x-ray diffraction.
 It was a hands on project with the modification of flow reactors so that the characterisation was as clear as possible.
-She immersed myself in the research and found that she excelled in this way of learning.
+She immersed herself in the research and found that her learning excelled in this way.
 In addition, her research group of like-minded scientists made it enjoyable for her and she felt part of a community.
 Doing a PhD excited her and she felt inspired by her masters project.

 FunFacts